 Want to travel but don’t have a lot of money lying around to spend on travel?
-You’re in luck, here are 6 of the best ways you can travel for free in 2021.
+You’re in luck, here are the best ways you can travel for free in 2021.

 Even in these uncertain economic times, families are still in need of vacations.